 - She’s Gotta Have It at Netflix.
 Spike Lee directs all 10 episodes of the contemporary update of his feature.

 Sometimes, ya get Laverne & Shirley.
 Most times, ya get After-MASH.

 - Supernatural at The CW.
-Now in its 12th season, the women of Supernatural get their own show, where naturally, they will battle monsters.
+Now in its 12th season, the women of Supernatural get their own show, The Wayward Sisters, where naturally, they will battle monsters.

 - Game of Thrones at HBO.
 The pay cabler has ordered no less than four spinoffs of the mega-hit adaptation of George R.R.
 Martin’s Song of Fire & Ice series.
 Max Borenstein (Kong: Skull Island) and Jane Goldman (Kingsman) are two of the scripters.
 Bodes well for Westeros.
 Meanwhile, I am still waiting for Martin to finally publish Book 7, entitled, The Winds of Winter.

 - Sheldon at CBS.
 Ordered straight to series.
 Big Bang Theory star Jim Parsons gets an EP credit (and fee).
 Parsons will narrate the life of Young Sheldon.

 - Mayans MC at FX.
 Sons of Anarchy begets a new chapter.
 I trust the creative brain trust at FX to get this right.

 - College-ish at ABC.
 In a very synergistic move, the Black-ish spin-off is laid off at sister network, Freeform.
 Eldest daughter goes to college.
 Sounds like A Different World, the collegiate spin-off from The Cosby Show.
 Could work…again.